 Budget management on projects is a way to keep track of the predetermined budget you and your customer have agreed upon.
 By allocating resources and estimating time on tasks & meetings, you'll know if you are going over budget.
 This way you can communicate transparently with your customer so both parties remain happy.

-In summary, 'budget spent' displays your client's budget and how much billable hours (time) and materials are spent.
+In summary, 'budget spent' displays your customer's budget and how much billable hours (time) and materials are spent.
 Keep in mind that the external price of a user (which you set in Settings > HR) or the price per work type or the fixed price per hour is used to calculate the billable hours.

 How is ‘budget spent’ calculated?

 When creating a project, you can add a budget.
 Go to the Project info page of your project where you can find the widget Budget spent*.
-The percentage above displays how much of the client’s budget is already spent.
+The percentage above displays how much of the customer's budget is already spent.
 Whenever someone tracks billable hours, this will be subtracted from the budget at the external hourly rate of that employee/the work type.
 The same goes for materials: everything you use and decide to charge your customer will be multiplied by the price you sell it for.

 In summary: Spent budget = (billable hours + material) * sale price.